dut-iptv/dut-iptv/plugin.video.kpn/README.md

 -Kodi 19 or higher with Widevine Support (free)

+### Catchup issue using KPN and the Dut-IPTV Simple IPTV Connector on Android (TV) and ChromeOS devices

+-Trying to Replay a TV-program (Catchup) fails when using the Dut-IPTV Simple IPTV Connector and Simple IPTV PVR Client connected to the KPN on Android (TV) and ChromeOS devices.
+-The exact reason for this is unknown at this time.
+-Live TV does work and Replay TV from the addon also has no issues.

 ### Thanks

 -Matt Huisman for his development of the kodi addons that where used as a base for this addon